Siddharth-lal-13/Reddit-Analysis-Dashboard/README.md

 ### Development Considerations

 Several technical decisions shaped the project:
-- **Dash and Plotly**: Leveraging Dash’s seamless integration with Plotly provided a robust foundation for interactive visualizations, aligning with the goal of delivering an accessible dashboard.
+- **Dash and Plotly**: Leveraging Dash's seamless integration with Plotly provided a robust foundation for interactive visualizations, aligning with the goal of delivering an accessible dashboard.
 - **Render Deployment**: Initially considered PythonAnywhere, but its 512 MB memory limit was insufficient for the ~488 MB of required libraries.
 Render was adopted instead, offering greater resource availability and streamlined Git-based deployment.
 - **Precomputed Embeddings**: Topic embeddings are generated locally using TensorFlow and served statically, reducing runtime dependencies and optimizing deployment efficiency.

 ### Challenges and Solutions

 - **Render Port-Binding Issue**: Initial deployment on Render encountered errors with Gunicorn, which reported the `app` object as non-callable.
-This was resolved by ensuring `main.py` properly instantiated the Dash application’s server instance.
+This was resolved by ensuring `main.py` properly instantiated the Dash application's server instance.
 - **File Path Management**: Relative file paths posed issues across environments.
 Using `os.path` functions standardized path resolution, ensuring consistency between local and deployed setups.
 - **API Key Configuration**: Integrating the Google Gemini API required multiple iterations to configure the API key correctly.
 Once resolved, it enabled reliable summary generation.